Key takeaways

 4. Strategy decisions with org-specific nuance

-You can use AI to brainstorm, draft, and stress-test a strategy.
-You cannot use it to make the strategy.
-Not because it can't produce a coherent recommendation — it can — but because strategy depends on context AI doesn't have: who is on your team, what they can absorb, what your last failed initiative was, what your customers actually pay for, what your gut is telling you.
+You can use AI to brainstorm, draft, and poke holes in a strategy.
+You can't use it to make the strategy.
+It'll hand you a tidy recommendation.
+But strategy runs on context AI doesn't have: who's on your team, what they can actually take on, how your last big push went sideways, what your customers really pay for, what your gut is telling you.

-The pattern that works: use AI for divergent thinking — give me ten approaches, give me the counterargument, give me the worst-case version.
-Use yourself for convergent thinking — which of these is the right move, given everything I know that this AI doesn't.
+Let AI go wide.
+Ask it for ten approaches, the counterargument, the worst-case version.
+Then you go narrow.
+Which of these is the right move, given everything you know that the AI doesn't?

 5. Anything you'd be embarrassed for a customer to know was AI-generated

-If the answer trends toward reconsidering, that's a category where AI doesn't belong unsupervised.
+If it leans toward rethinking, that's a spot where AI doesn't belong on its own.

-• Generally fine: chatbots clearly labeled as AI, internal tooling, formatting and summarization, first drafts the human reviews before sending.
+• Usually fine: chatbots clearly labeled as AI, internal tools, formatting and summarizing, first drafts you read before they go out.

-• Risky: personalized outreach where the customer believes you wrote it personally, support responses to upset customers, anything signed by a named person who didn't actually read it.
+• Risky: personal-feeling outreach the customer thinks you wrote yourself, support replies to upset customers, anything signed by a name that never actually read it.

-• Don't: condolences, apologies, anything tied to a relationship dispute, fundraising appeals to existing donors.
+• Don't: condolences, apologies, anything caught up in a dispute, fundraising asks to donors you already have.

-The AI tool can't tell you which bucket your situation lives in.
+AI can't tell you which bucket you're in.
 You can.

-The cost of being wrong is too high to skip review.
-The "save time on writing" pitch evaporates when you factor in the legal review you needed anyway, plus the additional review now required to catch AI-introduced errors.
+The cost of getting it wrong is too high to ship without a review.
+And the "save time on writing" pitch falls apart once you count the legal review you needed anyway, plus the extra pass to catch what AI got wrong.

-Use AI here for structure — what should this privacy policy cover? — and for first drafts that humans then tear apart.
-Don't use it for final language without subject-matter sign-off.
+Use AI here to figure out structure (what should this privacy policy cover?) and to write first drafts your experts then tear apart.
+Don't let it write the final language without someone who knows the rules signing off.

 The exception that holds across all six